TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

 The following fields have become deprecated since this TYPO3 version.
 They have no effect any more.

 - (No new entries are listed here.
-For formerly deprecated fiels: see older versions of this page).
+For formerly deprecated fields: see older versions of this page).